astronomyk/SimCADO/SimCADO/simcado/docs/source/Home.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A (continualy expanding) series of iPython Notebooks detailing how to
-use SimCADO are available `here in the Notebooks section`_.
+use SimCADO are available :doc:`here in the Notebooks <examples/Notebooks>` section.

 Reference Material
 ~~~~~~~~~~~~~~~~~~